CHIP-SPV/chipStar/docs/Using.md

   e.g. `__CUDA_ARCH__` and `__CUDA_ARCH_LIST__`.

-* Sources depending on CUDA libraries (thrust, cuBLAS, cuFFT, etc) won't compile for now with possibly obscure error messages.
+* Sources depending on CUDA libraries (thrust, cuBLAS, cuFFT, etc) won't compile for now and might produce possibly obscure error messages.

 * Warp functions ending with `_sync` are not currently supported.
-Workaround: call the legacy warp functions instead if possible - the current requirement is that all threads in the warp must converge at the same warp function.
+Workaround: call the legacy warp functions instead if possible - the current requirement of chipStar is that all threads in the warp must converge at the same warp function.

 * Some runtime API types and functions might be undeclared.

-#### Direct CUDA Usage with CMake
+#### Configuring CMake-based CUDA Projects

-(experimental; currently the support has been tested with CMake 3.24.3)
+CUDA projects using CMake can be targeted to utilize chipStar.
+The feature is experimental, and has been only tested with CMake 3.24.3.

-CUDA projects using CMake can be targeted at chipStar.
-However, this currently only covers CMake projects that use CMake's built-in CUDA compilation flow instead of relying `find_package(CUDA)` or `find_package(CUDAToolkit)`.
+Additionally, thie feature currently only covers CMake projects that use CMake's built-in CUDA compilation flow instead of relying `find_package(CUDA)` or `find_package(CUDAToolkit)`.
 Here is an example of `CMakeLists.txt` for enabling CUDA.

 ```cmake
 project(MyCudaProject LANGUAGES CUDA CXX C)